 When you learn independently, you have weeks, months, or even years before your investment bears fruit.
 When you hire someone, you’re paying a full salary and benefits.
 Whereas, when you hire a company, you’re generally paying some fraction of ad spend, meaning that if the company wants to get paid, they have to perform well enough to be worth the investment.

 Save your own time.

 You, whoever is reading this right now, have an important job.
 You won’t likely have the time to learn PPC’s intricacies, and it will get in the way of your other duties.
-By outsourcing your PPC management, you have more time to focus on the things only you can do for your business.
+Even in-house marketers have a whole lot to juggle on their own.
+By outsourcing your PPC ad management you have more time to focus on the things only you can do for your business.

 When will I see results?